Seniors face distinct disadvantages when it comes to covering the cost of dental care:

 The proportion of seniors in the civilian workforce continues to climb.
-By 2022, more than 30% of people aged 65 through 74 will be working or looking actively for work, the U.S. Bureau of Labor Statistics predicts.
+As of 2022, more than 30% of people aged 65 through 74 are working or looking actively for work, the U.S. Bureau of Labor Statistics estimates.

-The takeaway: If you or your spouse is “actively” working (AARP covers this distinction in depth) and have health and dental insurance through an employer, don’t automatically enroll in Medicare.
+The takeaway: If you or your spouse is “actively” working (AARP covers this key distinction in depth) and has health and dental insurance through an employer, don’t automatically enroll in Medicare.
 It may be cheaper for you to continue to get dental benefits through work.